 Other Causes of Vaginal Itching

-Some less common causes of vaginal itching include pre-cancerous cells and a parasitic infection called pinworms.
+Some less common causes of vaginal itching include pre-cancerous cells and a parasitic infection called "pinworms."
 Skin conditions like psoriasis can also affect the vagina and vulva, but since this fact isn't well-known, women may be aware of their skin condition but never make the connection to their vaginal itching.

-When to Contact Your OB/GYN or Well Woman Care Physician
+When to Contact Your OB/GYN Doctor

 If your vaginal itching is persistent and you can't connect it to any of the potential irritants listed here, you should schedule an appointment with your OB/GYN to make sure you aren't dealing with something more serious.

-Many women assume their vaginal itching is the result of a yeast infection and buy over-the-counter medications without getting a proper diagnosis.
-While there's no evidence that this approach will cause you any harm, it also won't help alleviate your itching, and may delay diagnosis of a more serious issue.
+Many women assume their vaginal irritation is the result of a yeast infection and buy over-the-counter medications without getting a proper diagnosis.
+While there's no evidence that this approach will cause you any harm, it also won't help alleviate your itching, and may delay diagnosis of a more serious health issue.

 Your best bet when experiencing vaginal itching, especially when it is accompanied by other symptoms like discharge or warts, is to contact your OB/GYN or well woman care physician.

 If you're in Gainesville, Lake City or surrounding areas of northern Florida, we invite you to contact our highly experienced, compassionate team of well woman care physicians & nurses at All About Women to schedule an appointment today.

 - Identifying and Treatment of Vaginal Atrophy

 - Yeast Infections—No Piece of Cake: Preventative Tips from OB/GYNs